OpenDSA/OpenDSA/RST/en/Glossary.rst

       end, and removed only from the other one end.

    Quicksort
-      A sort that is :math:`\Theta(n \log n)` in the best and average cases, though :math:`\Theta(n^2)` in the worst case.
+      A sort that is :math:`\Theta(n \log n)` in the :term:`best <best case>` and :term:`average <average case>` cases, though :math:`\Theta(n^2)` in the :term:`worst case`.
       However, a reasonable implmentation will make the worst case occur under exceedingly rare circumstances.
       Due to its tight inner loop, it tends to run better than any other known sort in general cases.
       Thus, it is a popular sort to use in code libraries.
-It works by divide and conquor, by selecting a :term:`pivot` value, splitting the list into parts that are either less than or greater than the pivot, and then sorting the two parts.
+      It works by divide and conquer, by selecting a :term:`pivot` value,
+      splitting the list into parts that are either less than or greater than the pivot, and then sorting the two parts.